SBB Ce 6/8 I: Drive

 Two motors were mounted in each bogie frame.
 They were located between the second and third drive-axle.
-The motors drove big cogwheels in the jackshaft over spring-loaded sprockets.
+The motors drove big cogwheels in the jackshaft over spring-loaded pinions.
 The crank pin of the jackshaft drove over inclined connecting rod a pin mounted on the triangle-shaped coupling rod which connected the first and the second drive-axle.
 This pin was located close to the crank pin of the first drive-axle.
 A second coupling rod connected the second and the third drive-axles.
 This drive is known as Winterthurer Schrägstangenantrieb (Winterthur drive with inclined connecting rod).

 Locomotive body

 The locomotive body consisted of single bridging slab.
 On this slab the body parts were fixed with screws.
 The bridging slab laid on the bogies using pivot bearings.
 To prevent the transmission of tractive forces over the body the bearings had longitudinal play.
 Beside these two spring-loaded bearings were mounted.
-The locomotive body was almost identical to the one of the Be 4/6 12302.
+The locomotive body was almost identical to that of the Be 4/6 12302.